juergengeck/one.filer/README.md

 - Check the config file path is valid
 - Ensure ONE Leute Replicant service is accessible
 - Check firewall settings for WSL2

+### ProjFS Issues (Windows)

+1. **ProjFS Native Module Build Fails**
+   - Install Visual Studio 2022 with "Desktop development with C++"
+   - Install Windows SDK 10.0.19041.0 or later
+   - Run from "Developer Command Prompt for VS 2022"
+   - Check Python is installed: `python --version`

+2. **"ProjectedFSLib.lib not found"**
+   - Ensure Windows SDK is properly installed
+   - ProjFS requires Windows 10 version 1809 or later
+   - Check if ProjFS is enabled: `Get-WindowsOptionalFeature -Online -FeatureName Client-ProjFS`

+3. **Virtual Directory Not Accessible**
+   - Run as Administrator for first-time setup
+   - Check if directory exists: `dir C:\OneFiler`
+   - Ensure no antivirus is blocking virtual filesystem

 ### Development Issues